 - Ear infection or ear mites.

-- Pal mucus membranes, cold heavy breathing, and extremities.
+- Pal mucous membranes, cold heavy breathing, and extremities.